Fellowships at Joint Venture

-Emily Breslin came to Joint Venture as our Benest Fellow for 2018-2019.
+Lukas Lopez-Jensen and José Luis Gandara came to Joint Venture as our Benest Fellows for 2020-2021.
 The program honors the legacy of former Palo Alto city manager Frank Benest, a tireless champion of regionalism and a long-serving member of the Joint Venture board of directors.
 He is now retired and serves on our Senior Advisory Council.

 Joint Venture Fellowship

 Joint Venture Fellows are distinguished faculty on sabbatical leave from their college or university, who become scholars in residence at the Joint Venture offices.
 They carry out scholarly work on issues in Joint Venture’s major project areas, consult with our project teams, and provide expert advice to our practitioners working in the field.
 In this way, Joint Venture Fellows meld academic inquiry with real-world applications, in the process improving both scholarship and the implementation.

 Joint Venture Fellows publish white papers and other reports as a part of their commitment to the organization.
 They also publish work in peer-reviewed journals featuring Joint Venture projects.